Marden High School

 Marden High School is a coeducational secondary school located in Cullercoats, Tyne and Wear, England.
-The Marden City Learning Centre, opened 15 July 2003, is situated on the grounds in front of the school.
+The Marden City Learning Centre, opened 15 July 2003, was situated on the grounds in front of the school.
+However, Woodlawn School has now replaced the Marden City Learning Centre.

 In 2015 the school began building a new school building through the Priority Schools Building Programme.
 This was completed in 2016.
 The older building was demolished and replaced with a car park and field.
 This work was fully completed in 2017.